andrewcooke/choochoo/docs/impulse.md

 With the arrival of power meters, Training Stress Score (TSS) was introduced by Coogan.
-This [appears to be](https://www.trainingpeaks.com/blog/normalized-power-intensity-factor-training-stress/) output power, corrected to reflect physiological load (Normalised Power, NP), normalized to threshold power (Intensity Factor), and multiplied by duration.
+This [appears to be](https://www.trainingpeaks.com/blog/normalized-power-intensity-factor-training-stress/) output power, corrected to reflect physiological load (called Normalised Power, NP), normalized to threshold power (called Intensity Factor), squared (similar to SHRIMP `gamma` of 2) and multiplied by duration.
 The idea is to duplicate TRIMP.

 ### Popular Literature